What Is a Network Administrator? A Career Guide

 Maintain and troubleshoot storage networks

-Network administrators often have job descriptions that are similar to systems administrators, but they do have some subtle differences.
+Network administrators often have job descriptions that are similiar to systems administrators.

-Some organisations might use system administrator and network administrator interchangeably with many overlapping responsibilities.
+Some organisations might interchangeably use system administrator and network administrator because of their overlapping responsibilities.
 But there’s technically a difference.
-System administration focuses on servers and computer systems, while network administrators work more specifically with network-related tasks and equipment, like setting up routing, IP addresses, and maintaining Local Area Networks (LAN).
+System administration focuses on servers and computer systems.
+Network administrators work more specifically with network-related tasks and equipment, like setting up routing, IP addresses, and maintaining Local Area Networks (LAN).

-A network administrator in London makes an average salary of £38,727, according to Glassdoor in June 2023 [1].
-In Manchester, network administrators make an average of £32,593 [2].

-Whilst exact salaries will vary depending on location, experience, company size, and job responsibilities, network administrators can expect to earn around than the national average salary amongst all occupations in the United Kingdom, which was reported to be £33,000 in 2022 by the UK Office for National Statistics [3].
+According to Glassdoor, a network administrator makes an average salary of ₹5,00,000 in India as of May 2023 [1].
+Exact salaries will vary depending on location, experience, company size, and job responsibilities.
+For example, senior network administrators report an average annual salary of ₹8,43,247.

-As a network specialist, you’ll want to demonstrate you have the necessary network skills to be successful in the role.
+As a network specialist, you’ll want to have knowledge of basic networking skills.
 Typically, employers look for relevant degrees in quantitative backgrounds, such as computer science, IT, software engineering, or electronic engineering.
-However, gaining a professional certification, completing an apprenticeship, or beginning in an entry-level position and working your way up are all options to move towards becoming a network administrator.
+However, gaining a professional certification, completing an apprenticeship, or working in an entry-level position may be a good start to becoming a network administrator.

-Regardless of your path, you will want to demonstrate key skills on your CV that show employers you are able to complete daily tasks to promote the success of the organisation’s networks.

 Here are some common skills found in network administrator positions:

 Knowledge of different types of networks: Local Area Networks (LANs), Wide Area Networks (WANs), Virtual Private Networks (VPNs), and sometimes Storage Area Networks (SANs) are each different types of networks.
-Though some jobs may call for more experience in one over another, having a foundational knowledge of what various networks are and how to configure them will be central to your work as a network administrator.
+Though some jobs may require more experience in one over another, foundational knowledge about various networks and how to configure them will be central to your work as a network administrator.

 Understanding of network security components: These might include firewalls, VPNs, and access control.
-Knowing what common attacks are and the appropriate response to them will be important as a network administrator.
+Knowing what common attacks are and the appropriate response to them will be important for a network administrator.

 Familiarity with servers: Upgrading and configuring servers is a common ability sought after in network administrators.
-Windows and Linux servers are common in the UK.
+Windows is the most common operating system for desktops in India, and Android tops the list for mobile operating systems.

 Communication and teamwork: As a network administrator, you’ll likely be working in a team or with other members of your organisation to ensure computers and systems are up and running.
 Being able to communicate problems and solutions with other people is a valuable skill to have.

-Certifications are also a great way to demonstrate your network skills and learn foundational knowledge in a structured environment.
-Given that much of our communication is global, having an internationally recognised certification can help ensure you are able to work with most common networks and across different companies.
+Certifications are also great for demonstrating your network skills and learning foundational knowledge in a structured environment.
+Because much of our communication is global, having an internationally recognised certification can help ensure you are able to work with most common networks and across different companies.

 The following certifications can be helpful to those in the beginning stages of their networking career: